 Superhero sequels are everywhere this year, from the mega mash-up of Avengers: Infinity War to the crude crusade of Deadpool 2, and we still have Ant-Man and the Wasp to look forward to, along with Justice League spin-off Aquaman.
-But there’s one big super squad making a long awaited return to our screens in 2018: the Incredibles.
+But there’s one big super squad that made a long awaited return to our screens in 2018: the Incredibles.

 Yup, Pixar’s mightiest heroes are finally getting a sequel, a mere 14 years after their incredible (*ahem*) debut.
 Here’s everything we know about Incredibles 2, from the release date and cast through to the latest trailers and plot rumours.